 The camera isn't perfect.
 The size of the sensor is still definitely a limitation and there is clearly lots of processing required to get those night shots looking noise-free.
 However, it produces great color, decent dynamic range and plenty of detail.

 Below are a few examples taken with the iPhone 13 Pro.

 The reason Apple offers four versions of its iPhone 13 is to appeal to a wider audience.
-For some, the standard iPhone 13 will be more than enough phone, while for those that want only the very best, there's the iPhone 13 Pro Max.
-I even believe (despite relatively lower sales) the iPhone 13 mini is a valid choice for lots of users.
+For some, the standard iPhone 13 will be more than enough, while for those that want only the very best (and biggest), there's the iPhone 13 Pro Max.
+I even believe that the iPhone 13 mini is a valid choice for lots of users.

-The iPhone 13 Pro though is, I believe, the perfect balance.
+But the iPhone 13 Pro is, I believe, the perfect balance.
 It has all the power, performance and features of the Pro Max, in a body that is far more hand-friendly.
-You also save $100/£100 by going for this slightly smaller option, and unless your primary use is to watch movies on it, you won't miss the bigger screen size, or the extra battery.
+You also save by going for this slightly smaller option, and unless your primary use is to watch movies on it, you won't miss the bigger screen, nor the extra battery.